 It’s not easy juggling the extra-curricular activities of three kids, volunteering at school and homework.
 My husband and I are determined that MOST of our dinners are spent together, eating and chatting around the dinner table.

 My oldest is almost 11-years old.
 His head surpasses my chin now.
 He’s growing so fast and I’m holding on to his innocence and childhood very tightly, knowing it’s fleeting fast.

-At this time in my kids’ lives, all three of my kids are very open and tell me and their father everything.
-We talk about school, grades, flag football, scouts.
+So, dinner together around the dinner table is a precious time to solidify the bonds that may get tested in the future.
+Around the dinner table, we talk about school, grades, flag football, scouts.
 We talk about their friends, what they do at recess and goofy things they do with their classmates.